 Although Amazon has dwarfed most of its competition over the years, new challengers have appeared.

-Alibaba (BABA), a Chinese online retailer has closed the gap on Amazon through its direct to consumer business model.
+Alibaba (NYSE: BABA), a Chinese online retailer, has closed the gap on Amazon through its direct-to-consumer business model.

-Alibaba provides customers the opportunity to order directly from the manufacturers, which brings their costs down.
+Alibaba provides customers the opportunity to order directly from manufacturers, which brings costs down.

-They also sell products also found on Amazon for a significant cost reduction.
+It also sells many products found on Amazon for a significant cost reduction.

 Amazon Competitors: Cloud Computing